Read our full-length response to the International Rice Research Institute’s commentary on this study’s findings.

-Both methane and nitrous oxide are powerful greenhouse gases (GHG), though nitrous oxide has a higher climate impact than methane over long time periods.
+Both methane and nitrous oxide are powerful greenhouse gases, though nitrous oxide has a higher climate impact than methane over long time periods.
 Yet the agricultural climate mitigation community has focused on methane as the primary climate-polluter emitted from rice farms.
-This is because of the assumption that most rice farms across the world experience continuous flooding that tends to emit high levels of methane but very small amounts of nitrous oxide emissions.
+This is because of the assumption that most rice farms across the world experience continuous flooding, which tends to emit high levels of methane but very small amounts of nitrous oxide emissions.

 The go-to method to address this problem of methane emissions is intermittent flooding.
 However, new research published in Proceedings of the National Academy of Sciences shows that intermittently flooded rice farms can emit up to 45 times higher nitrous oxide as compared to the maximum from continuously flooded farms that predominantly emit methane.

 We have also published an accompanying global analysis showing that under intensified use of intermittent flooding, nitrous oxide emissions from rice farms across the world might be 1.5 to 2.4 million tons, which is 25 to 40 times higher than previous estimates that assumed continuous flooding at most rice farms.